 Stay in Vitosha if you want mountain views and outdoor activities; you want a quiet and very safe neighborhood; you want a place suitable for family choice; you would like a place with the cleanest air in Sofia; you don’t mind expensive hotels and restaurants; you don’t need a wide choice for public transport.

-Best Budget Hotel: Family Hotel Saint George is located in the heart of Vitosha National Park in Sofia’s district of Simeonovo, Family Hotel Saint George offers rooms with panoramic mountain views.🔍FIND BEST HOTELS IN VITOSHA DISTRICT
+Budget ($): Family Hotel Saint George is located in the heart of Vitosha National Park in Sofia’s district of Simeonovo, Family Hotel Saint George offers rooms with panoramic mountain views.🔍MORE HOTELS IN VITOSHA DISTRICT

 Located south of the city and near the Vitosha district, Lozenets stretches from South Park in the west to the Borisova Gradina Park in the east.
 It has been considered a cool area since the Communist era. it is one of the best residential and famous neighborhoods in Sofia.